 Grade 4: The posterior SPR is completely torn

 If a Peroneal tendon subluxation occurs with pain, it is advised to seek conservative treatment under a Physical Therapist’s guidance.
 In the non-athlete population, a patient should try conservative treatment initially but be informed in advance that there is a 50% chance of reoccurrence, according to a study by Ziai et al.

 Treatment from a Physical Therapist should consist of Peroneal strengthening exercises, foot and ankle stability, and proprioception exercises.

 Peroneal tendon taping with rigid may be used to provide additional stability to the ankle joint, but it’s unlikely to stop the subluxation completely.
-KT Tape is not beneficial for Peroneal Tendon Subluxation.
+There is minimal evidence to support using KT Tape for Peroneal Tendon Subluxation.

 An ankle brace is an effective treatment for Peroneal Tendon subluxation as it has the same effect as rigid taping and provides better long-term support.

 Reducing exercise levels is recommended with some non-steroidal anti-inflammatories such as ibuprofen, followed by a graduated return to sport.